 Expect a fairly flexible schedule but with block shifts of six to eight hours that could end late depending on your establishment’s closing time.
 Most jobs will pay just above the minimum wage, but you will often get tips too.
 These jobs are good opportunities to build up your people skills, customer service and confidence.

 4. Student caller

 Many universities hire student callers who contact alumni to raise funds, increase awareness of university initiatives or carry out surveys on behalf of the university.
-These positions will be advertised on the university’s website and tend to pay between £8–10* per hour.
+These positions will be advertised on the university’s website and tend to pay between £8.50 and £10* per hour.
 You may get to choose your working hours, making it a good job to balance with your studies.
 In addition, logging your calls and keeping records will give you an insight into the administrative work that is part and parcel of most office jobs.